How to Cope When 8-Month-Old Baby Won’t Sleep Through The Night (Tips & Parents’ Discussion)

 OK, my problem is: I’m exhausted.

-My baby used to sleep through the night, but now she wakes up every 3-4 hours, sometimes even more often and will cry hysterically until I pick her up.
+My 8-month-old baby won’t sleep through the night.
+She used to sleep through the night, but now she wakes up every 3-4 hours, sometimes even more often and will cry hysterically until I pick her up.
 Then she will only calm down if I nurse her.

 I tried letting her cry it out, checking on her every 5-10 mins but she would just cry louder every time I left the room and when I picked her up, her crying just broke my heart and her little tummy was shaking.
 I would nurse her then and she would become quiet but her tummy would shake rhythmically.